Sriyantha Mendis

-Hiddadura Jude Neil Sriyantha Mendis (born 25 October 1957) (ශ්රියන්ත මෙන්ඩිස්), popularly as Sriyantha Mendis, is an actor in Sri Lankan cinema, theater and television.
+Hiddadura Jude Neil Sriyantha Mendis Abeynayake (born 25 October 1957) (ශ්රියන්ත මෙන්ඩිස්), popularly known as Sriyantha Mendis, is an actor in Sri Lankan cinema, theater and television.
 Highly versatile actor from drama to comedy, Mendis has received awards for the Best actor and Best supporting actor on multiple occasions at local award festivals.
-He and his spouse consistently aligned themselves with specific political parties and figures, notably throwing their support behind individuals like Mahinda Rajapakshe in the political arena.

 Personal life

 Mendis was born on 25 October 1957 in Ragama, Sri Lanka as the eldest of a family with three siblings.
 His father Hiddadura Lazarus Mendis was a time keeper at the Ceylon Transport Board and later became an executive officer at Sri Lanka Ports Authority.
 His mother Eliadura Karoline Soyza was a teacher at Holy Family Convent, Bambalapitiya as well as practiced music at Haywood.
 Sriyantha's grandfather Hiddadura Juan Mendis was a devout Catholic.
 His mother's father was Eliyadura Evgeny Zoysa and his mother was Welisarage Juliana Fernando.
 Sriyantha's parents were married on October 17, 1956.
 Sriyantha has one younger brother, Ajith and one younger sister Menik.
 Sriyantha's father died on July 25, 2007, at the age of 79.

 He completed his education at De Mazenod College, Kandana.
 He did not take part in any aesthetic activities during school times.
 He is clever at karate during school times.
 His first teaching appointment was made to Pokuwagonna Maha Vidyalaya, Ganewatta, far from Polgahawela, Kurunegala.
 On 7 July 1979, he became a science teacher at St. Bernadette's College, Polgahawela.
 Later, he completed 32 years as a teacher in several schools island-wide.

 Mendis is married to Kusum Renu, who is also a renowned actress in Sinhala cinema, stage and television.
 He met Renu during the stage drama Pandukabhaya in 1984 and the couple married on 25 October 1986 after the proposal in April 1985.
 The couple has two daughters.
 Younger Daughter Tharuki Amaya Mendis, has also acted in stage plays and work as a dubbing artist.